mmistakes/minimal-mistakes/_posts/2019-08-29-you've-been-hacked-ACID-might-help.md

 ----

 According to Hemant Taneja, a managing director at General Catalyst (a venture capital firm), the Era of “Move Fast and Break Things” [is over](https://hbr.org/2019/01/the-era-of-move-fast-and-break-things-is-over).
-He argues that there must be stakeholder accountability across the spectrum, taking into account the increasing impact of today’s technologies.
-The incremental effort when starting up to develop a culture that takes careful account of cyber security as opposed to building minimum viable products that could be easily exposed to malicious attacks.
+He argues, for instance, that companies need a framework for leveraging data and AI responsibly, and more generally that there must be stakeholder accountability across the spectrum, taking into account the increasing impact of today’s technologies.
+Cyber security is an important portion of that spectrum.

 For established enterprises handling increasing amounts of data and with the pressure to build products fast as a competitive edge, building a protection first culture will take time.
-It will need the buy-in of everyone in the organization from C-level and all the way down to the data encoder.
-I hope that the frameworks that I've proposed here will serve as a guide in doing just that.
+It will need the buy-in of everyone in the organization from C-level and all the way to the intern choosing a strong, unique password.
+Regardless of the size of your enterprise, the incremental effort of adopting the ACID framework when standing up a new team is small compared to the efforts associated responding to a malicious attacks.

+Whatever framework you end up using, I hope that the ideas I've proposed here will serve as a guide and a source of inspiration for increased security.